 - #1 and #2 size Phillips screwdrivers

 - CR2450 3V Lithium Coin Battery (This can be purchased on the Jolt Shopping Cart)

 - A thin, wooden, or plastic tool (i.e. popsicle stick or plastic knife)

 Review Sensor Parts before proceeding, refer back to it as needed.

 Battery Replacement Steps

 2. Using the #1 Phillips screwdriver, unscrew the small screw (Part E) which holds the circuit board (Part A) to the sensor case.

-3. Remove the circuit board by grabbing the metal battery casing (Part C) and pulling the board out.
+3. Remove the circuit board, grab the metal battery casing (Part C) and pull the board out.

 4. While handling the board by the edges only, use a wooden or plastic tool to slide the battery (Part D) downward, out of the battery casing.

 6. Replace the circuit board so that the silver sensor chip (Part B) is lined up with the hole on the side of the black sensor case.

 7. Replace the small screw (Part E) to reattach the circuit board to the sensor case.

 8. Replace the outer screws on the sensor case